Michael Massey Player Props: Royals vs. Mets

-The Kansas City Royals, including Michael Massey and his .647 slugging percentage over his past 10 games, take on starting pitcher Kodai Senga and the New York Mets at Kauffman Stadium, Wednesday at 8:10 PM ET.
+The Kansas City Royals, including Michael Massey (.342 on-base percentage in past 10 games, 68 points above season-long percentage), take on starting pitcher Carlos Carrasco and the New York Mets at Kauffman Stadium, Thursday at 2:10 PM ET.

-He reached base in his only plate appearance in his most recent game against the Mets.
+In his previous game he had a one-hit performance (1-for-4) against the Mets.

 Michael Massey Game Info & Props vs. the Mets